WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapp-checklist.md

 We also have a list of example wallets and dapps on the [Awesome WalletConnect]([url](https://github.com/WalletConnect/awesome-walletconnect)) page.
 You can use the resources here to test your WalletConnect v2.0 integration!

-The following screenshot shows our [Web3Wallet SDK example wallet]([url](https://react-wallet.walletconnect.com/)) testing connection against our [WalletConnect v2.0 example dapp]([url](https://react-app.walletconnect.com/)).
+Below are screenshots that show testing our [Web3Wallet SDK example wallet]([url](https://react-wallet.walletconnect.com/)) against our [WalletConnect v2.0 example dapp]([url](https://react-app.walletconnect.com/)).

 ![session-request-example](/assets/Web3Wallet.png)

-Scanning from the wallet side:
+The above shows scanning the example dapp from the example wallet.

 ![session-request-example](/assets/SessionRequestExample.png)

-Preview of what eth methods your dapp may use:
+The above shows a preview of the eth methods your dapp may use.

 ## Done with Your Integration?